taliajmallo/rpgs/campaigns/End_Of_History/charsheet.md

 #### Nurturing Blood (Dedicated Gate)
 [Healing] [Impulse] [Kineticist] [Necromancy] [Occult] [<] **Trigger** An ally within 60 feet deals persistent bleed damage or reduces a creature to 0 hit points.
 Gentle moonlight invigorates your ally, renewing their strength with the tithe of blood paid.
 The target ally gains temporary hit points equal to 2 + half your level that last until the end of your next turn.
 You may instead choose to heal them for 3 hit points per level you have, but they then become temporarily immune to this impulse for ten minutes.

 #### Waxing Lunacy (Dedicated Gate)
 [Enchantment] [Impulse] [Kinetic_Aura] [Kineticist] [Mental] [Occult] [>>] Lunar madness begins to tinge the minds of those around you.
 Any creature that enters the aura or ends its turn there must make a Will save against your class DC.
-On a failure, they become Stupefied 1 while they are in the aura.
+On a failure, they become Stupefied 1 for one round.
 On a critical failure, they also become Fascinated for one round with a creature of your choice that is within 30 feet of them.

 #### Celestial Whispers (Dedicated Gate)
 [Divination] [Impulse] [Kineticist] [Occult] [>]
 The moonlight in your hand gives you both light and sight.
 Recall Knowledge about a creature, object, or location that is illuminated by moonlight.
 You may use Occultism in place of the most appropriate skill.

 #### Lunar Kineticist Dedication (2nd Class)
 [Uncommon] [Archetype] [Class] [Dedication]